OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 The cost of shipping all entries and films to the festival must be paid by the entrant.
 The SDFF will not pay the cost of shipping the print back to the filmmaker.
 SDFF will not be responsible for expedited or overnight shipping charges to other organizations.
 Also, SDFF cannot guarantee shipment of prints to other festivals during the days of the festival.
 All international entries must be sent 'free domicile' to the SDFF office with all transportation charges, duties, and taxes prepaid by the shipper.

-Films selected for the SDFF will be notified no later than September 1, 2014.
+Films selected for the SDFF will be notified no later than September 1, 2015.

 TERMS AND CONDITIONS

+I, the undersigned, acknowledge and agree that to the best of my ability, I am duly authorized to submit this film to the San Diego Film Festival (SDFF).
+I hold SDFF harmless from damage to or loss of the film media (prints, drives, files, etc.) en route due to improper containers or otherwise, and that I accept all of the submission regulations stated here.
 The SDFF is a competitive showcase for domestic and international feature films, documentaries and shorts.
-The SDFF Committee reserves the right to determine the eligibility of any project submitted.
+The SDFF reserves the right to determine the eligibility of any project submitted.
 All films must be San Diego Premieres.
-This means NO theatrical, cable, television, DVD, VHS, or internet screenings or availability of any kind in the San Diego region prior to the 2014 San Diego Film Festival (September 22 to 26, 2014).
+This means NO theatrical, cable, television, DVD, VHS, or internet screenings or availability of any kind in the San Diego region prior to the 2014 San Diego Film Festival.
 Unless it was deemed appropriate by the Head of the Programming Department.
-Only works completed in 2013 and 2014 are eligible for selection.
+Only works completed in 2014 and 2015 are eligible for selection.
 There is no limit to the number of entries.